SOFIAFROES/SITE/README.md

-# Sofia Fröes — Acting as Transformation
+# Sofia Froes — Acting as you are

 Site pessoal e página do laboratório.